shred86/smart-home/home-assistant-konnected-security-system.md

 # Home Assistant Security System with Konnected.io

-This is the setup I used to create a security system within [Home Assistant](http://home-assistant.io) using [Konnected.io](http://konnected.io) which replaced a [Concord 4](https://www.interlogix.com/intrusion/product/concord-4) traditional security system.
+This is the setup I used to create a security system within [Home Assistant](http://home-assistant.io) using the [Konnected](http://konnected.io) Alarm Panel Pro which replaced a [Concord 4](https://www.interlogix.com/intrusion/product/concord-4) traditional security system.
 It had hardwired door/window sensors, motion sensors and a siren that I was able to use with konnected.io.

 ## Create manual alarm control panel